 Cooking with Bernie: Paul’s Run Resident Shares his Passion for Food with Friends, Families, and Neighbors

-Sitting beside one another in the personal care dining room at Paul’s Run, husband-wife duo, Bernie and Freda Samuels, enjoy a delicious chicken salad sandwich that Bernie made himself.
+Sitting beside one another in the personal care dining room at Paul’s Run, husband-wife duo, Bernie and Freda, enjoy a delicious chicken salad sandwich that Bernie made himself.
 A happily married couple for over 30 years, Bernie and Freda’s special connection is not just evident, it’s admirable.
-Moving to Paul’s Run in October of 2019, Mr. and Mrs. Samuels are thrilled to call this community home.
+Moving to Paul’s Run in October of 2019, they are both thrilled to call this community home.
 “We absolutely love it here,” Freda affirms.

 Bernie and Freda previously lived in a 55+ community.
 When they first began searching for retirement communities with higher levels of care, they couldn’t seem to find a place with all of the amenities that they desired.
 Then, with perfect timing, Bernie’s daughter-in-law suggested they take a tour of Paul’s Run.
 “We had looked at several different places in the area, and Paul’s Run was by far the best,” says Bernie.

 One problem that especially bothered Bernie with other retirement communities was the disappointing quality of food.
 With his long-lived passion for cooking, Bernie refused to move to a community whose food and dining experience was anything less than exceptional, which is why it comes as no surprise that he and Freda chose Paul’s Run.